PierreBSC/Pipeline-SeqFISH/README.md

    <img src="Screenshots/Choice_directory.png" alt="Choice_directory.png" width="350">

-2. Then provide the details about the experimental design : First set the number of rounds, channels and imaged positions.
-A new window will then open and contains a matrix where the rows correspond to the rounds and the columns the channels.
-By default all channels/rounds combinations will be considered as generating smFISH-like data and have a **RNA** label.
-To modify the kind of data, replace the RNA label by the **DAPI** or **IF** label for DAPI and Immunofluorescence data respectively.
-If a channel is not used at a given round put any other character string of your choice.

-3. You will then have to set the **spot detection parameters**.
-First set up basic parameters including : the use of GPU to increase computing speed, if only a specific set of stacks should be used and if background should be removed using gaussian smoothing.
+2. Then use the second window to define the **general and spot detection parameters**.
+First set up basic parameters including : the number of positions, the use of GPU to increase computing speed, if only a specific set of stacks should be used and if background should be removed using gaussian smoothing.
 For more details please look at the table listing all parameters and their effect.
+In all cases, be sure to adjust for the number of positions : by default only the first position will be processed

-4. On the same window, you can select the paremeters for the spot detection step.
+3. On the same window, you can select the paremeters for the spot detection step.
 Two different spots detection method can be used : the  **Multiscale** and the **H-dome** spot detection methods.
 For an extensive comparison of the two methods please read the mathematical appendix.
 The parameters of both methods can be tuned but we strongly recommend the user to start with default paramters to reduce over-fitting.
-You can also to apply spatial filtering to the spots in order to remove non specific signal.

-5. The last window will contains the cell segmentation parameters.
+3. The third window will contains the cell segmentation parameters.
 Again, default parameters will perform reasonably well in most of the cases and a detailed description of the parameters can be found at the end of this guide.

+4. Lastly, the fourth and fifth windows allow you to provide the experimental design to the pipeline.
+First set the number of rounds and    channels.
+The fifth window will then open and contains a matrix where the rows correspond to the rounds and the columns the channels.
+By default all channels/rounds combinations will be considered as generating smFISH-like data and have a **RNA** label.
+To modify the    kind of data, replace the RNA label by the **DAPI** or **IF** label for DAPI and Immunofluorescence data respectively.
+If a channel      is not used at a given round put any other character string of your choice.

    <img src="Screenshots/Matrix_design.png" alt="Matrix_design.png" width="350">